BettercareHealth/bettercare/primary-newborn-care/test-1.md

 20. A stomach washout should be given to:
 	-	All low-birth-weight infants
 	-	Infants with a low 1 minute Apgar score
-	+	Infants covered with thick meconium
+	+	Infants who vomit thick meconium
 	-	All meconium-stained infants